Shelley Winters Ditches Glamour, Elizabeth Taylor Can’t Have Babies, & Frank Sinatra’s Got Two Words For You. It's A Place in the Sun (1951).

 Oscar Talk for A Place in the Sun

-Riding high from the Oscar rumors surrounding her performance in A Place in the Sun, Shelley was quickly rushed into another film, Meet Danny Wilson (1952).
-Why the rush?
-Well, apparently co-star Frank Sinatra, suffering through a career low, needed his $25,000 salary ASAP, and Universal, happy to appease his request, moved filming right along.
+Riding high from the Oscar talk surrounding her performance in A Place in the Sun, Shelley was quickly rushed into another film, Meet Danny Wilson (1952).
+The hurry to start filming was for the benefit of co-star Frank Sinatra.
+Frank, at an all-time career low, needed his $25,000 salary ASAP.

 “Frank Sinatra was in the process of divorcing Nancy to marry Ava Gardner—I think he thought that’s what he wanted.
 His children were quite young, and there were always psychiatrists and priests and his kids visiting him on the set or in the commissary.”

-Priests, psychiatrists, children…sounds like an interesting film set environment already!
+Priests, psychiatrists, children…sounds like an interesting film set already.

-Despite his love-torn situation between Ava and Nancy, Shelley still got the vibe that Sinatra was trying to start something with her when he asked her to come rehearse lines in his dressing room rather than on set.
-Shelley, loyal to her friend Nancy, refused, and told Frank rehearsing on set would be just fine.
+Despite Frank’s love-torn situation with Ava and Nancy, Shelley still got the vibe that he wanted to start something with her: according to Shelley, Frank asked her to rehearse lines with him in his dressing room, rather than on set.
+Shelley, loyal to her friend Nancy, refused, and told Frank that rehearsing on set would be just fine.